-These must report preliminary research findings that are highly original, of immediate interest and are likely to have a high impact on the lab-on-a-chip community.
-Communications are given priority treatment, are fast-tracked through the publication process and appear prominently at the front of the journal in a dedicated Communications section.
+These must report preliminary research findings that are highly original, of immediate interest and are likely to have a high impact on the journal readership.
+Communications are given priority treatment, are fast-tracked through the publication process and appear prominently at the front of the journal.

-The key aim of Communications is to present innovative chemical concepts with important implications.
+Communications present innovative miniaturisation concepts with important implications.
 Authors should provide at the time of submission a short paragraph explaining why their work justifies urgent publication as a Communication.
-There is a strict three-page limit.
 Ideally, a Full paper in Lab on a Chip should follow each Communication.

 These must be a critical evaluation of the existing state of knowledge on a particular facet of lab-on-a-chip science.
 Simple literature surveys will not be accepted for publication.
 Potential review writers should contact the editorial office for a review proposal form before embarking on the writing of your review.